Vinsengi/Rock-Paper-Scissors-Game-PP3/README.md

 - Visual Studio Code (VSC)
 - GitHub
 - Heroku
+### Next Improvement Backlog
+- Add an option for two players to play against each other, taking turns to input their choices.
+The program should then determine the winner based on their inputs.

 ### Credits
 The followig sources have inspired some though on how to think about this project and some portions of their code might have been borrowed/used: